barbarahelena/RepData_PeerAssessment1/PA1_template.md

 ```
 There are 2304 missing values in the data set.

-Now we explore where the values are missing - per time interval and per date.
+Now we explore from which dates there are values missing.

 ```r
 df_missing <- df[is.na(df$steps),]